spolu/warp/README.md

 *Secure and simple terminal sharing*

 `warp` lets you securely share your terminal with one simple command: `warp open`.
-When connected to your warp clients can see your terminal exactly as if they were sitting next to you.
+When connected to your warp, clients can see your terminal exactly as if they were sitting next to you.
 You can also grant them write access, the equivalent of handing them your keyboard.

 `warp` distinguishes itself from "tmux/screen over ssh" by its focus and ease of use as it does not require an SSH access to your machine or a shared server for your others to collaborate with you.

+Despite being still quite experimental, `warp` has already proven itself useful especially in the context of:

+- Interaction with remote team-members
+- New engineer onboarding (navigating code in group without projection)

 ## Installation